Last updated on March 17th, 2021 at 10:41 pm

 Dax is obsessed with food and loved every bite Little Spoon sent over!
 We used some pre-spoons recommended by many feeding experts to separate the puré into a different container.
 It’s helpful because we were only using half the jar, and once you eat out of a jar, the bacteria from your baby’s saliva will grow bacteria in the food (yuck).

 Dax fully immersed himself in his food, as the pictures clearly demonstrate 😂 I use these smocks to help protect his clothes from getting dirty and allow him to get messy with his food since it is recommended by pediatric occupational feeding experts.
 Dax also loved trying all of the different Little Spoon toddler meals as well.
 I loved that each meal was balanced and had disguised veggies in every place that they could hide them.
+So, I would say that this was a super positive review of Little Spoon by both a kid and a mom!
 I put together this short unboxing video to show you what it all looks like.

 Unboxing Little Spoon baby and toddler food